skaaj/virtual-agents/README.md

 # virtual-agents
-3D environment full of interacting intelligent agents
+3D environment full of interacting agents made as part of « multi-agent systems » class.